Cornchipss/COW-Bot/README.md

 # COW-Bot
-The Church of Wind's personal COW Bot
+ The COW Bot that rules the Church of Wind's code